-Arunagiri had a “sinful” life at an early age by giving up his life on the pleasures of the world.
+Arunagiri had a “sinful” life at an early age by giving up his life on the world’s pleasures.
 But a great transformation in him took him to be a devotee of Lord Murugan, the first divine child of Lord Shiva.
 He is known for his famous composition Tiruppugal, which is lyrically beautiful and devotionally deep.

 He belonged to a priestly family that was attached to the Shiva temple at Vedaranyam in Tamilnadu.
 After working some time at the court of a Naik ruler from Tiruchirapalli, he renounced that life and became a great devotee of Lord Shiva.
 He undertook the philosophy of Shaivism from the Vedantic point of view and tried to explain the existing confusions and contradictions.

 There are five famous Lingayat Saints of the Virasaivism path: Santalinga, Kumaradeva, Sivaprakasa, and two others.
 They also spread Shaivism through religious songs and treatises during the seventeenth century.(Last Updated On: May 31, 2022)